 Yet while the harrowing persecution of Rohingyas is rightfully being raised and monitored at an international level, the focus amongst world leaders, human rights advocacy groups and mainstream media is somewhat narrow and selective.
 News broadcasts, documentaries and online google searches portray this crisis solely as a genocide of Muslims, and details of their horrific ordeal readily available on the public domain.

 I spent some time scrolling through the internet, mainstream news sites and Youtube to see if I could obtain facts and/or video clips about non-Muslim Rohingyas and found absolutely nothing.
-This is deeply misleading, as those who don’t subscribe to the work of Barnabas Fund or similar advocacy and Persecuted Church organisations could conclusively believe the persecuted Rohingyas to be a sole, Muslim ethnic group.
-There has been no international furore, nor expression of solidarity with the non-Muslim Rohingyas who not only suffer with their Muslim brothers and sisters on the basis of their ethnicity, but also at the hands of the majority Muslim Rohingyas on the premise of their minority faiths.
+There has been no international furore about the plight of non-Muslim Rohingyas who experience discrimination from Rohingyas on the premise of their minority faith.